Register to vote

 If you are a student you can register at both your home and term-time addresses.
 If your home and term-time address are in different authorities, you can vote in local elections in both.
 However, if you are registered in two authorities, you can only vote in one for a general election.

-If you are a member of the Armed Forces and you wish to register, please visit GOV.UK's dedicated Armed Forces section of the website which explains the different types of registration available to you.
+If you are a member of the Armed Forces and you wish to register, please visit GOV.UK - Register to vote (armed forces) section of the website which explains the different types of registration available to you.

 If you are a British Citizen currently living overseas, you can register to vote.

-Please visit GOV.UK's voting when you're abroad website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.
+Please visit GOV.UK - Voting when abroad website which contains the relevant forms, criteria for registering and further information about registering as an overseas elector.

 If you are concerned for your safety and for the safety of others in the household, you can register anonymously.

-Please visit the Register Anonymously section on the Electoral Commission's website which contains the relevant forms and criteria for registering as an anonymous elector.
+Please visit The Electoral Commission - Register Anonymously section on the Electoral Commission's website which contains the relevant forms and criteria for registering as an anonymous elector.